Superformula/cloud-backend-test/README.md

 ### `/infra`

 All the _terraform_ files, which are used to describe and manage our infrastructure, are inside this folder.
-Hence, operations to create/update (_terraform apply_) and to detroy (_terraform destroy_) our resources and services at AWS sould be executed inside `/infra`.
+Hence, operations to create/update (_terraform apply_) and to destroy (_terraform destroy_) our resources and services at AWS should be executed inside `/infra`.

 ### `/lambda_zips`